Joyce Ore: Socks without a sole mate

 The frustration came, not from buying the socks but after washing them the first time and taking them out of the dryer to fold and put away.

 Socks were purchased in pairs and still are.
-The idea was, and still is, to take them out of the dryer after they are wash and put them away in matching pairs.
+The idea was, and still is, to take them out of the dryer after they are washed and put them away in matching pairs.

 It didn’t work that way.
 I just remember buying these sweet little toe covers only to see them worn as a matching pair only once.